CarloSacchi/aws-dos-console/README.md

 # aws-dos-console

-Ths is a CMD script that list the EC2 instances (based on your preferred region onn yuor AWS configuration).
+Ths is a simple BASH / CMD .cmd script that autmate and simplify some operations:
+- list the EC2 instances (based on your preferred region onn yuor AWS CLI configuration);
+- select ID of the instance to manage;
+- Start / Check / Stop that instance selected.

 You can select instances to manage by ID then Start, Stop or simply check if it is on running state.

-First Step: Launch CMD
+First Step: Launch this script

 ![Alt text](images/Start_Stop_v2.cmd.jpg?raw=true "Start / Stop Instances on CMD / Powershell")